 (Small Biz Trends)

-With 53%, according to Generation Z statistics, this age group dominates the American freelance market, making freelance a way of life.
-Freelancer statistics further indicate that 40% are people aged 23-38, i.e. Millennials, while 31% are Gen Xers.
-What is interesting though is that although freelancing is a relatively new trend, Baby Boomers (55+) are also playing the game with 29% working on the free market.
+With 50%, according to Generation Z statistics, this age group dominates the American freelance market.
+Freelancer statistics further indicate that 44% are people aged 23-38, i.e. Millennials, while 30% are Gen Xers.
+What is interesting though is that although freelancing is a relatively new trend, Baby Boomers (55+) are also playing the game with 20% working on the free market.

 (Website Planet)

-While working on 2-4 projects simultaneously seems to be the strategy of choice for 70% of freelancers worldwide, freelancing statistics for the remainder of the spectrum are equally interesting.
-Delving into 10 or more projects all at once is a feat only 4% of freelancers attempt.
-The percentage of freelancers that separate their time between 5 and 9 projects comes in at 13% percent; the same number (13%) of freelancers only opt to work on one project at a time.
+While working on an average of 3 projects seems to be the strategy of choice for 67% of freelancers worldwide, freelancing statistics for the remainder of the spectrum are equally interesting.
+Delving into 10 or more projects per year is a feat only 8% of freelancers attempt.
+The percentage of freelancers that separate their time between 5 and 9 projects comes in at 12%, and approximately 21% of freelancers only opt to work on one project a year.

-19. Living away from the big city is the preference of 7 in 10 freelancers.
+18. Living away from the big city is the preference of 7 out of 10 freelancers.

-When it comes to freelancing life, Upwork statistics reveal some interesting data.
-Most freelancers would consider it a huge perk to be able to move anywhere, regardless of whether it’s a studio by the waterfront or a remote cabin in the woods.
-Apparently, 7 out of 10 freelancers today desire the latter.
-And since not everybody suited for city life, a freelancing job could be a wish come true for professionals who enjoy nature.
+When it comes to the freelancing life, Upwork statistics reveal most freelancers would consider it a huge perk to be able to move anywhere, regardless of whether it’s a studio by the waterfront or a remote cabin in the woods.
+Apparently, 7 in 10 freelancers today desire the latter.
+And since not everybody is suited for city life, a freelancing job could be a wish come true for professionals who enjoy nature.

 (Upwork)

-The freelance market is very alive and constantly changing and the majority of freelancers (96%) agree on this.
+The freelance market is constantly changing, and the majority of freelancers (96%) agree on this.
 Recent technological developments have had a positive impact on freelance workers and, as confirmed by UpWork statistics, 77% now find it easier to get a job because of it.
 Another 71% confirm that people’s general perception of freelancing as a career path is changing for the better.
-And since we are discussing positive changes in the freelance industry, here is another interesting data — 64% of workers say that professionals at the top of their industry are more and more choosing to work independently.
+And since we are discussing positive changes in the freelance industry: 64% of workers say that professionals at the top of their industry are increasingly choosing to work independently.

 (UpWork)

-23. 79% of workers in the US are full-time freelancers because they want a flexible work schedule.
+21. 71% of US workers are full-time freelancers because they want a flexible work schedule.

-One of the many perks of freelance work is flexibility in the work schedule and according to freelance statistics, it is the main reason why 79% of full-time workers have switched to freelancing.
-The second most common reason why 77% freelance is because they wish to be the bosses of their own time and resources while 74% of full-time freelancers chose this career path because they wanted to work from a location of their choosing.
+One of the many perks of freelance work is flexibility in the work schedule and according to freelance statistics, it is the main reason why 71% of full-time workers have switched to freelancing.
+At 66%, the second most common reason why people freelance is because they wish to be the bosses of their own time and resources, while 66% of full-time freelancers chose this career path because they wanted to work from a location of their choosing.
 Other common reasons why workers choose the freelancing life are because they want the freedom to choose their own projects, be in control of their financial future, earn extra money, and have independence from office dynamics.

 (Statista)